 In the Western world, voodoo has amassed quite an exotic reputation.
 An integral part of this African/New World hybrid religion is the worshiper's possession by the voodoo gods, the loa.
 This particular religious experience -- which is the focus of this essay -- has been interpreted in all kinds of ways.
 On the one side is William Sargant, a physician in psychological medicine.
 He contended that voodoo and its attendant phenomenon of loa possession is something that enables Haitians "to live lives of comparative happiness because they have found a religion which does bring their gods to them.
 And their gods live in them, and they live in their gods."3 On the opposite end of the spectrum are those like Bishop Holly, who considered loa possession to be demonic or satanic in origin.
 For Holly and others, these are real demonic encounters.

 In this essay, I want to explore the possibility of a link or at least similarity between loa possession in Haiti today and the demonic possession described in Scripture.
 The study will be broken into two major parts.
 First, we'll take a look at demon possession in the Bible.
-An attempt will be made from the various scriptural accounts to establish some identifying characteristics.
+An attempt will be made to establish some identifying characteristics from the various scriptural accounts.
 Secondly, the identifying characteristics of Haitian voodoo loa possession will be listed along with parallels that may occur in the biblical incidents of demon possession.
 This essay will concern itself only with demon possession and will not include cases that might be classified as the result of demonic influence.

-This essay will not address issues of the authenticity or accuracy of the biblical accounts.
+It is beyond the scope of this essay to address issues of the authenticity or accuracy of the biblical accounts.
 For the purposes of this paper, two things will be assumed:

 It will also be assumed that the demon possession in the New Testament is of supernatural origin and cannot be explained merely on the basis of present-day psychological research.
 If the parallels seem clear enough between biblical demon possession and Haitian loa possession, it shall be assumed that it, too, has something of the supernatural in it.